VeronicaLourens/vero-perfume/README.md

 # Vero Perfume
 Vero Perfume is an e-commerce online shop where sells fine fragrance and perfumes.
 The site provides a smooth online shopping experience to customers.

-User is able to sign up an account, log in / log out to the account, update account profile, add products to the shopping cart and remove it from the cart, update product item quantity in the cart, delete the item from the cart, add or delete product reviews and ratings.
+User is able to sign up an account, log in / log out to the account, update account profile, add products to the shopping cart and remove it from the cart, update product item quantity in the cart, delete the item from the cart.
+Signed in user is able to add or delete product reviews and ratings.
+Signed in user is able to add or delete the product to the wishlist.

 The site processes online orders, provides online secured payment method and fast delivery service.
-The site is accessible across all the devices using different browsers.
-The site sends out marketing newsletters directly to customers and has a Facebook page to promote the selling products.
+Signed in user is able to checkout and pay for the order.
+The site is accessible across the devices tested using different browsers.
+The site sends out marketing newsletters directly to customers and has a Facebook page to promote the products.

 The following card number can be used to checkout an order:
 4242 4242 4242 4242 04/24 242 42424.